 AQA English Literature - An Inspector Calls Essay - June 2018

-This is an exemplar An Inspector Calls essay, at GCSE standard, based upon the AQA English Literature June 2018 exam question.
-The essay analyses the character of the Inspector and the ways that society could be improved.
-The An Inspector Calls essay has been well structured and almost achieved full marks.
-The An Inspector Calls essay was written by a student (aged 16) in exam conditions, taking approximately 40-45 minutes to complete.
+This is an exemplar An Inspector Calls essay - Grade 9 GCSE standard - based upon the AQA English Literature June 2018 exam question.
+The essay analyses the importance of social class in the play.
+The An Inspector Calls essay has been well structured and would achieve full marks – the equivalent of a Grade 9.
+The An Inspector Calls essay would take approximately 45-50 minutes to complete by a student in exam conditions

 How does Priestley explore the importance of social class in An Inspector Calls?
 Write about: • some ideas about social class in the play • how Priestley presents the importance of social class